chathura-de-silva/E-Commerce-Platform/docs/README.md

 ## Managing User's Account

-* Logging Out: To log out of user's account, simply click the "Log Out" button.
+* Logging Out: To log out of user's account, simply click the `Log Out` button.
 It's important to log out, especially if user is using a shared computer.

 ## Analytics